The Innocent Man: Murder and Injustice in a Small Town: Plot

-Ron Williamson has returned to his hometown of Ada, Oklahoma, after multiple failed attempts to play for various minor league baseball teams affiliated with the Oakland Athletics and the New York Yankees.
-A shoulder injury inhibited his chances to progress.
-His dreams were not enough to overcome the odds of making it to a big league game.
-His failures led to, or aggravated, his depression and problem drinking.
+Ron Keith Williamson has returned to his hometown of Ada, Oklahoma, after multiple failed attempts to play for various minor league baseball teams affiliated with the Oakland Athletics and the New York Yankees.
+Lasting pain from a shoulder injury incurred during his career leaves him unable to find steady employment.
+His failures only serve to aggravate his depression, and he quickly slips into alcoholism.

 Early in the morning of December 8, 1982, the body of Debra Sue Carter, a 21-year-old cocktail waitress, was found in the bedroom of her garage apartment in Ada.
 She had been beaten, raped, and suffocated.
-After five years of false starts and shoddy police work by the Ada police department, Williamson, along with his "drinking buddy", Dennis Fritz, were charged, tried, and convicted of the rape and murder charges in 1988.
-Williamson was sentenced to death.
-Fritz was given a life sentence.
+After five years of false starts due to shoddy investigative work by the small and underfunded Ada police force, Williamson, along with his "drinking buddy", Dennis Fritz, was charged, tried, and convicted of the rape and murder charges in 1988.
+On conviction, he was sentenced to death, while Fritz was given a life sentence.
 Fritz's wife had been murdered seven years earlier and he was raising their only daughter when he was arrested.

-Grisham's book describes the aggressive and misguided mission of the Ada police department and Pontotoc County District Attorney Bill Peterson to solve the mystery of Carter's murder.
-The police and prosecutor used forced "dream" confessions, unreliable witnesses, and flimsy evidence to convict Williamson and Fritz.
+Grisham's book describes the aggressive and misguided mission of the police and Pontotoc County District Attorney Bill Peterson to solve the mystery of Carter's murder.
+Police and prosecutors use forced "dream" confessions, unreliable witnesses, and flimsy evidence to convict Williamson and Fritz to the crime.
 Since a death penalty conviction automatically sets in motion a series of appeals, the Innocence Project aided Williamson's attorney, Mark Barrett, in exposing several glaring holes in the prosecution's case and the credibility of the prosecution's witnesses.
 Frank H. Seay, a U.S. District Court judge, ordered a retrial.

 After eleven years on death row, Williamson and Fritz were exonerated by DNA evidence and released on April 15, 1999.
 Williamson was the 78th inmate released from death row since 1973.

 Williamson suffered deep and irreversible psychological damage during his incarceration and lengthy stay on death row.
 For example, on September 22, 1994, he was five days away from being executed when his execution was stayed following the filing of a habeas corpus petition.